Refuting A Weak Attempt At Refutation -- Part Ten

 Looks like I really rattled TFB's cage here -- which is precisely what I intended --, since he is quite happy to assert falsehoods and lies about me and my ideas in these incoherent videos of his.
 Apparently, he thinks he alone is allowed to do this.

 Be this as it may, while there is very little of substance in the above, a few comments are called for:

 (1) Am I kidding when I say I know TFB's theory better than he does?
 No, not at all.
 Again, as I have pointed out to him many times, I am deadly serious.
 For example, he knew nothing of these "external contradictions" and why they were invented (until I informed him of them, and even then he suggested the term had been invented, and he persists in confusing these with 'external forces'), or how and why they in the end scupper DM.
 He knows nothing of Lenin's endorsement of Hegel's theory (and how this had been developed in answer the David Hume's criticism of rationalist theories of causation).
 I have tried on several occasions to degrade his self-inflicted ignorance, but he refuses to read what I have written, seeming to prefer the bliss of continued ignorance to dialectical enlightenment.
-He also displayed a sketchy knowledge of Engel's 'Three Laws' (which I found quite easy to expose -- here, here and here), and no knowledge of Formal Logic -- even though he was happy to pontificate about it:
+He also displayed a sketchy knowledge of Engels's 'Three Laws' (which I found quite easy to expose -- here, here and here), and no knowledge of Formal Logic -- even though he seems happy to pontificate about it:

 "It [FL] is generally perceived as dealing with static objects which exist in a vacuum and not with..., you know..., real things."
 [Video One, approximately 03:10.]